Expanding the Field of

 - Applying Cultural Evolution to Enhance Global Human Futures

-The Applied Working Groups will be designed by the applicants, to implement Cultural Evolution initiatives with real impact on, for example, policy (e.g. public health, education), politics, business, climate change, conservation and welfare.
-They will be expected to organise an international workshop to engage policymakers in using Cultural Evolution to help solve current and future real-world problems.
+The Applied Working Groups were designed by the applicants, to implement Cultural Evolution initiatives with real impact on, for example, policy (e.g. public health, education), politics, business, climate change, conservation and welfare.
+They will each organise an international workshop to engage policymakers in using Cultural Evolution to help solve current and future real-world problems.